 For a wide variety of reasons, sometimes marriages just do not work out.
 Recent statistics show that the divorce rate for first marriages is at 50 percent.
 Some people find that they get along better after a divorce than they did during the marriage.
 Unfortunately, all divorces do not turn out that friendly and the experience can be painful and traumatic.
-Regardless if it is a friendly separation or not, there needs to be a way to manage the situation when children are involved.
+Regardless of whether it is a friendly separation, there needs to be a way to manage the situation when children are involved.

 HOW TO OBSERVE #NationalExSpouseDay

 - Forgive your ex so you can move on.
 It’s as much for them as it is for you.

 - Find something positive about your ex-spouse that will help ease any lasting bitterness.

 - Visit with other divorcees to discuss how they coped with their divorces.

 - Use #NationalExSpouseDay to post on social media.